marcelo-mason/SlackToolkit/README.md

 ## NDA Upload

-1. Create a channel where members will upload the NDAs e.g. _access, or use an existing channel e.g. announcements

-2. Run `/util channels` to find the chanelId of that channel.

-3. Copy the Id to the .env `NDAUPLOAD_CHANNEL_ID`
+1. Choose admins who will in charge of provinding the blank DNA files to the members.

-4. Run `/util users` and copy the userId(s) of admins who will be pasting the blank NDAs into the chan into  the .env `NDAUPLOAD_ADMINS`.
+2. Run `/util users` and copy their userId(s) to the .env `NDA_ADMINS`.
 One or more, comma separated, no spaces.
-Note: These admin(s) will not be able to upload the filled NDAs into this chan like the rest of the members.
+Note: These admin(s) will not be able to submit filled NDAs like the rest of the members.

-5. Set the topic to the chan with simple instructions e.g.:  Download the NDA pdf, sign, and upload back to the channel.
-Do not rename.

 ### Dropbox Setup